Solving the Mobile OverHeating Mystery

 The above list is just indicative & not exhaustive and majority of users don’t face heating issues with these smartphones – they work great and are top selling mobiles.
 Heating can happen in any mobile.

 Smartphones are becoming more of a silicon lottery – if you get a good piece it will work fine for years or you may be plain unlucky and get a defective one.
-I returned a Yureka and a Lenovo A 6000 due to sound issue and heating issue in the models.
-While the replacement models just worked great.
+I returned a Yureka and a Lenovo A6000 due to sound and heating issues.

-So if one user had a bad experience with one smartphone model, to categorize that model as bad is not correct.
+So if one user had a bad experience with one mobile model, to categorize that model as bad is not correct.
 Several other users might as well have a positive experience with the model.

-Though in case you are facing heating issues with your phone while talking, charging, playing android games or browsing the internet on 3G or 4G LTE networks – here are some of the tips you can use to cool down the device.
+Though in case you are facing heating issues with your phone while talking, charging, playing android games or browsing the internet on 3G or 4G VOLTE networks – here are some of the tips you can use to cool down the device.